ABOUT US

 Lottery Policy

-We’re committed to using our Lottery to fundraise responsibly and are licenced with the Gambling Commission.
+We’re committed to using our Lottery to fundraise responsibly and are licenced with the Gambling Commission under account 36811.
 Find out more about how our lottery is run, our safeguards, terms and conditions on our Lottery website.

 Records